cahillsf/mysql_container/README.md

 ## Create a user for your spring boot service to communicate with your mysql service

-The IP of your user host should correspond to the 'Gateway' address of your mySql docker container.<br/>  You can find this value by running the command 'docker inspect "MYSQL_CONTAINER_NAME"
+The IP of your user host should correspond to the 'Gateway' address of your mySql docker container.<br/>  You can find this value by running the command:

+<code>docker inspect mySql</code>

 From the mysql bash: